edsu/json-intro/python.md

 ### JSON

 What might the list `people` look like if I wrote it out in long hand?
-It would contain two dictionaries (`person1` and `person2`), and each of those would have three keys called `name`, `age` and `shoesize` associated with sensible values.
+It would contain two dictionaries, `person1` and `person2`, and each of those would have three keys called `name`, `age` and `shoesize` associated with their respective values.
 If I wrote the whole thing out longhand in Python notation, it would look like this:

 ```python
 [